<< Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > Dialog-Boxes > -> Roller Life tab |

 You can see immediately the Basic Rating Life, in the L10 for Roller: Part Number separator. |

-To see these factors, enable the ISO 281 Modification Factors The data allows us to calculate the and modification factors. ![]() ISO 281 Modification Factors
+To see these factors, enable the ISO 281 Modification Factors We calculate for you the and modification factors as you enter the parameters below. ![]() ISO 281 Modification Factors

 |